Tom Onslow-Cole: Strata21 (2014)

-In April 2014 it was announced that Onslow-Cole would switch from touring cars to GTs, partnering Paul White in the 2014 British GT Championship for the Strata21 team, initially in a Nissan GT-R Nismo GT3 before switching to an Aston Martin Vantage GT3.
+In April 2014, it was announced that Onslow-Cole would switch from touring cars to GTs, partnering Paul White in the 2014 British GT Championship for the Strata21 team, initially in a Nissan GT-R Nismo GT3 before switching to an Aston Martin Vantage GT3.
 The pairing managed to finish every round of the championship and scored their first podium finish in the series when they finished third in the second race at the championship's Snetterton meeting.

 Ram Racing (2015)

 Onslow-Cole remained in GTs for 2015, joining Ram Racing to race a Mercedes-Benz SLS AMG GT3 in the 24H Series, and taking second places at the Dubai 24 Hours and the 12 Hours of Mugello before scoring his first win in the series at the 24 Hours of Paul Ricard.
 Ram Racing won their overall class and Onslow-Cole won his maiden GT championship.
 Outside of GT racing Onslow-Cole won the MSA RX Talent Search at Lydden Hill in May 2015, securing a drive in the RX Lites support race at the World RX of Turkey at Istanbul Park in October 2015.
 He went on finish in third place overall in his rallycross debut and hopes to contest more rounds with the support of sponsor Rockstar Energy Drink.
-Also in 2015 he won the Aston Martin festival at Le Mans.
+That same year, he won the Aston Martin festival at Le Mans.

 Bentley Team Parker Racing (2016)

-For 2016 Onslow-Cole signed for Team Parker Racing racing a Bentley Continental GT3 competing in the Blaincpain Endurance Championship for selected rounds.
+For 2016, Onslow-Cole signed for Team Parker Racing racing a Bentley Continental GT3 competing in the Blaincpain Endurance Championship for selected rounds.
 He also had various outings in the 24H Series once more.
 On 16 October 2016 he won the 24H race of Brno racing a Ferrari 488 GT3 for Scuduri Praha.
 He also made a one off appearance in the VLN Endurance Championship at the Nurburgring racing a Toyota GT 86 CS Cup-Car for Team TMG.
-He qualified 4th and finished the race 3rd in class.
+He qualified fourth and finished the race third in class.